hardyscc/nodejs-graphql-sample/README.md

 ## Overview

-Build a basic CRUD backend application with GraphQL & MySQL.
+Build a basic CRUD backend application on NodeJS with GraphQL & MySQL.

 ## Technologies